 Why Choose Us?

-Dr. Peers is a highly experienced and knowledgeable practitioner who can treat simple cases, as well as those complicated by cysts, tumors, and other oral health issues.
+Dr. Lifferth is a highly experienced and knowledgeable practitioner who can treat simple cases, as well as those complicated by cysts, tumors, and other oral health issues.
 Our office also specializes in oral pathology, so infections and oral diseases caused by wisdom teeth can be easily screened and treated as part of your treatment plan.